 Who Needs a Wisdom Tooth Extraction?

-Wisdom tooth extraction can induce anxiety in some; however, the procedure is needed in order to prevent issues from developing.
+can induce anxiety in some; however, the procedure is needed in order to prevent issues from developing.
 In some scenarios, the eruption of the wisdom teeth does not lead to any issues, which means extraction may not necessarily be required.
 However, most people do experience problems relating to the eruption of their wisdom teeth.
 Keep reading to find out who may need extraction.

 The need for wisdom tooth extraction